Some arguments for IPv6 (including from practical experience)

 Although one does not now need to compile h2o for Debian or Ubuntu, it has recently come to my attention that test servers for experimental HTTP/3 support (over QUIC and UDP in place of TCP) have become available: among these is h2o but you currently need to compile the latest version rather than install the packaged one.
 Consequently, it seemed a good moment to make some updates and corrections to these instructions.
 There are two main ways to see HTTP/3 responses in action:

-(1) Firstly you can use the latest nightly developer version of Google Chrome Canary with the command line arguments –enable-quic –quic-version=h3-23 –enable-quic –quic-version=h3-29 as described by Cloudflare in their recent blog post and then enabling the developer tools and the protocol tab under Network.
+(1) Firstly you can use the latest nightly developer version of Google Chrome Canary with the command line arguments –enable-quic –quic-version=h3-23 as described by Cloudflare in their recent blog post and then enabling the developer tools and the protocol tab under Network.
 For the moment this will masquerade as “http2+quic/99” but it is really HTTP/3.
-This now shows h3-29 (or a later incremental version as it becomes available) for HTTP/3 (2021-08-26).

 A view of the Chrome Canary Developer Tools showing HTTP/3 as "http2+quic/99"